 How much do they cost?

 2 Day 42.00€, 4 Day 56.00€, 6 Day 69.00€

 2 Day 122.00€, 4 Day 182€, 6 Day 219€

 Many of the Museums are closed one day a week, often Monday or Tuesday.
-Some are free of Entry charges on the first Sunday of the month and some have extended opening hours on certain days of the week.
-When you are planning your itinerary, check each of your preferred attractions in the list provided by the respective Pass website so you can visit the free entry places without wasting one of your valuable days or missing out because they are closed.
+Some offer free Entry on the first Sunday of the month.
+A number of museums have extended opening hours on certain days of the week.
+When planning your itinerary, check each of your preferred attractions in the list provided by the respective Pass website so you can visit the free entry places without wasting one of your valuable days or missing out because they are closed.

-Was it good value?
-We thought so, given that the places we managed to visit in two days would have cost us considerably more had we paid at each place and we would have had to join a queue for most.
+We thought so, given that the places we managed to visit in two days would have cost us considerably more had we paid at each place.
+Not having to join a queue for most also saved us time.
 Our transport cost over two days was nil as we walked between all the places we wanted to see.
 Even over the three and a half days we paid less than 20€ each for trains and a river cruise.
 See our story about getting around Paris on a budget HERE.

 Parks and gardens

 Paris has parks and gardens in small unexpected corners in addition to the well known formal gardens.
-As you walk around the city, you will happen upon some of these and as people do live in the city, there are often people walking their dogs, children playing or just sitting having a picnic.
+As you walk around the city, you come upon them suddenly you’ll meet people walking their dogs, children playing or just sitting having a picnic.

-Churches and other unexpected treats
+Churches and surprises

 Some you will see from a cruise you may take on the river Seine.
 Others you may come across as you are walking and hear the bells.
-We found shops selling the most delicious (and expensive!) macarons, small family groceries, and even a florist selling wattle.
+We found shops selling the most delicious (and expensive!) macarons and small family groceries. there was even even a florist selling wattle.
 You’ll walk past places with plaques telling you who’d lived there, and admire interesting artworks and books sold from the green boxes along the River Seine.